Shedimus/EACR-Tracking-Cancer/README.md

 # EACR Tracking Cancer Poster
-This repository serves as a reference for the poster originally presented by myself at the EACR Tracking Cancer conference in Barcelona, 2019.
+This repository serves as a reference for the poster originally presented by myself (Shea Connell) at the EACR Tracking Cancer conference in Barcelona, 2019.

 All of the data and code required to produce a final pdf version of the poster is included here if you so wish.
 Please also feel free to modify or copy poster layouts for your own needs too.